 Other Articles, Blog Posts and Resources of Interest

-Good news for U.S. Gulf War veterans: As of August 15, 2011, IBS and other functional gastrointestinal disorders are considered presumptive service-connected disabilities for the purposes of VA disability compensation.
+Good news for U.S. military service members and veterans: As of August 15, 2011, IBS and other functional gastrointestinal disorders are considered presumptive service-connected disabilities for the purposes of VA disability compensation if you served in the Southwest Asia/Persian Gulf region at any time since August 2, 1990.
+Service in Afghanistan was later added to this provision.
 Click here for a post on the IBS Impact blog for details and information on IFFGD’s advocacy for FGID-affected service members and veterans.

 Read about “Ally’s Law” in several U.S. states or other resources and “can’t wait” cards in the U.S., U.K. and Australia.
 Be sure to click on update links in the post as well, for more recent information.